 Needless to say, these days it’s not enough that you have excellent commodities and competitive asking prices – having a fast-loading website is one of the cornerstones of owning a booming online business.
 Fail to bear this mind and the only thing that will be fast is the rate of losing both potential and present customers to the competition!

-If you don’t believe that having a website that loads really quickly is a matter of grave importance in order to succeed in this day and age of the internet, then allow the figures to do the talking:
+If you don’t believe that having a website that loads really quickly is important to succeed in this day and age allow the figures to do the talking:

 - Nearly half of all the people who use the internet to look for goods to purchase or services to avail expect a website to load in no more than 2 seconds.
 And to show just how important it is for them to catch up with the rest in this fast-paced world, they walk out on a website if it takes over 3 seconds to load.

 - A little over 50 percent of online shoppers say that their loyalty to an internet seller or service provider is not only dictated by the excellence of its products or services and affordability of the rates, but also quick webpage loads.
 Otherwise, their allegiance goes to others who say no to wasting precious time.